VuToV-Mykola/longread-2-module2-introduction-to-css-practice-3/README.md

 23. Dear the line interval 1.333 to all headings and 1.5 text with the Section-Text class.Use existing CSS rules and add new as needed.

 24. Set the main heading of the page inter -directional interval in 3px, and the headers of sections - 1px.Use already existing CSS rules.

+25. Set the text sections of the first line of text 24px.Use existing CSS rules.